The Science of Sound

 This workshop comes in two parts:

-First Sam delivers The Science of Sound& Instrument Making.
-Then he runs an Instrument Making Workshop, providinng all the tools and enough materials for each child to make at least one musical instrument from xylophones, pan-pipes, tubular bells, rainsticks, oboes, flutes, dulcimers and trombones.
+In the morninng Sam delivers The Science of Sound& Instrument Making.
+Then, in the afternoon, he runs an Instrument Making Workshop, providinng all the tools and enough materials for each child to make at least one musical instrument from xylophones, pan-pipes, tubular bells, wind-chimes, rainsticks, oboes, flutes, dulcimers and trombones.

 One of the best in-school training events I have every been part of.
 The children (and teachers) absolutely loved it and were engaged fully in everything Sam taught them.